SysManSquad/sysmansquadblogdev/content/posts/2020-06-08-language-packs-language-experience-packs-language-interface-packs-what/index.md

                     PowerShell doesn't seem to be localised and <code>dism.exe</code> is a bit weird: some parts are English some parts are French.
                   </li>
                   <li>
-                    The Microsoft Store is not localised at all, but <strong>there are a boat load of updates...</strong>
+                    The Microsoft Store is not localised at all, but **there are a boat load of updates...**
                   </li>
                 </ul>